stembrino/clipboard-curl-cookie/README.md

 - **User-Friendly Interface**: A clean and intuitive design for effortless usage.
 - **Cross-Site Compatibility**: Works seamlessly on any website.

+- ## Installation

+1. Download the repository.
+2. Open Chrome and navigate to `chrome://extensions/`.
+3. Enable **Developer mode** in the top right corner.
+4. Click on **Load unpacked** and select the extension's directory.

 ## How It Works

 1. Install the Cookie Clipboard extension from the Chrome Web Store.